Inspection Reports for

 Findings

-All deficiencies cited in the previous inspection have been corrected as of the compliance date of 2018-12-07, and no new noncompliance was found.
+All deficiencies have been corrected as of the compliance date of 2018-12-07, and no new noncompliance was found.
 The facility is in compliance with all regulations surveyed.

 Visit Reason

-This document is a Plan of Correction submitted in response to deficiencies cited during a prior survey of the facility.
+This document is a Plan of Correction submitted by the facility in response to deficiencies cited during a prior survey.

 Findings

-The facility identified issues related to call light accessibility for resident #36 and medication administration timing for residents #59 and #61.
-Corrective actions include staff education, system improvements, and ongoing monitoring to ensure compliance.
+The facility identified issues with call light accessibility for resident 36 and medication administration timing for residents 59 and 61.
+Corrective actions include staff education, audits, and monitoring to ensure compliance.

 Deficiencies (2)

-Call light of resident 36 was not accessible; a clip was added to keep it within reach.
+F600: The call light of resident 36 was not accessible and was corrected by adding a clip to keep it within reach.
+Staff will be educated on call light accessibility and safety.

 Visit Reason

-A Health survey was conducted to determine if the facility was in compliance with Federal participation requirements for nursing homes participating in Medicare and/or Medicaid programs.
+The visit was a Health survey conducted by the Kansas Department for Aging & Disability Services to determine compliance with Federal participation requirements for nursing homes in the Medicare and/or Medicaid program.

 Findings

-The survey found a single 'D' level deficiency, isolated, constituting no actual harm but with potential for more than minimal harm that is not immediate jeopardy.
-The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance effective 2018-12-07.
+The survey found the most serious deficiency to be a 'D' level deficiency, isolated, constituting no actual harm but with potential for more than minimal harm that is not immediate jeopardy.
+The facility submitted a plan of correction which was accepted, and the facility was found to be in substantial compliance effective 12/07/2018.

 Deficiencies (1)